Enigmatic-Smile/docs/reimbursement.md

 ## Credits

 Before reimbursing cardholders you will need to buy Fidel Credits.
 To be able to make a reimbursement request you need to have enough credits in your balance to deduct the reimbursement amount.
-Credits currently support USD currency denominations only and must be purchased by bank transfer to FIDEL LIMITED’s beneficiary account using your unique reference code in the description.
+Credits currently support USD or GBP currency denominations only and must be purchased by bank transfer to FIDEL LIMITED’s beneficiary account using your unique reference code in the description.
 Find yours under the [Credits view in the dashboard](https://dashboard.fidel.uk/account/credits).

 Fidel Credits are non refundable and non transferable.
 Take into consideration possible bank transfer delays that can take between 2-3 business days.